Fluid Dynamics Engineer

 - Present concepts to James Dyson and the Exec. team, when required.

-- Degree ideally in aerodynamics and thermodynamics or related area such as physics or applied math.
+- Degree ideally in aerodynamics and thermodynamics or related area such as physics or applied maths

-- A good understanding of the principles and application of CFD, with previous experience of ANSYS-Fluent and/or ANSYS-CFX beneficial.
+- Industry experience and understanding of the principles and application of CFD

 - Good understanding of experimental techniques, particularly with regard to pressure, temperature and flow measurement.